 The Growing EV Fleet

-New Zealand's electric vehicle fleet has grown significantly over the past five years, driven by government incentives, increasing model availability, and growing environmental awareness.
-Nissan LEAFs, Tesla Model 3s, BYD EVs, and Mitsubishi Outlander PHEVs have become common sights on NZ roads.
-This rapid adoption has created a new insurance need that the traditional MBI market has been slow to fully address.
+The electric vehicle fleet has grown significantly over the past five years, driven by government incentives, increasing model availability, and growing environmental awareness.
+Nissan LEAFs, Tesla Model 3s, BYD EVs, and Mitsubishi Outlander PHEVs have become common sights on our roads.
+This rapid adoption has created a new insurance need that the traditional breakdown insurance market has been slow to fully address.

 The EV Battery Risk